tonynova10/agentic_adk/README.md

 After setting the API Keys you are ready to start

 In the specific agent folder

-Run this command to see the agent functionality in console: adk run my_agent Run thsi command to see the agent functionality through web server adk web --port 8000
+Run this command to see the agent functionality in console: adk run my_agent

+Run thsi command to see the agent functionality through web server: adk web --port 8000